-Administrative Hearings in California
+Administrative Hearings in Sacramento

 As a licensed professional in the State of California, you have a vested interest in keeping your license active.
 However, despite your best intentions, events beyond your control can put your license in jeopardy.
 Perhaps you had the misfortune to be convicted of a misdemeanor crime such as a DUI.
 Maybe a disgruntled patient or client reported you to your licensing agency.
 In either case, the conviction or complaint can result in a suspension or revocation of your professional license.